MyrtooS/datamining/README.md

-# Επεξεργασία δεδομένων απο Airbnb
+# Data Mining from Airbnb data